 “We all need to choose, Planet or Plastic?”: Magazines look into sustainable alternatives to polybagging

 Transportation and shipping are a sizeable carbon footprint.
 Using the app Planet by Shopify, our shipping emissions are carbon neutral.

 The app calculates monthly shipping emissions based on the number of orders, distance travelled and total shipping distance and that amount is the payment made to offset emissions.
 This calculation is made on all orders, so book pre-orders and subscriptions are included.
 This is a cost that UPPERCASE takes on, it is not passed on to the customer.
 If a customer uses Shopify's Shop Pay method of payment, Shopify covers the offset cost of that transaction.
 Read more about Shopify's carbon offset programs here.

 Offset payments are split between temporary and long-term carbon removal.

 Shopify covers the carbon removal cost for all orders completed using the Shop Pay system.

 Other Environmental Initiatives

-This year, UPPERCASE has supported the Calgary Food Bank's hamper program with 10% of sales on April 1, 2020 donated ($700).
-Personally, I support UNICEF and Doctors without Borders with monthly pledges and donate to the United Nations Refugee Agency when I can.
+UPPERCASE has supported the Calgary Food Bank's hamper program with 10% of sales on April 1, 2020 donated ($700).
+Personally, I support UNICEF and Doctors without Borders with monthly pledges and donation of travel miles, and I donate to the United Nations Refugee Agency when I can.

 Throughout the year, UPPERCASE offers a Creative Boost draw for complimentary subscriptions for those who can't afford to subscribe due to financial or health reasons.
 Occasionally, complimentary cartons are given to non-profit social enterprises and educators.
 To find out more about these initiatives as they become available, read the UPPERCASE newsletter.